stryke-xyz/bug-bounty/README.md

 ## Disclosure

-Any vulnerability or bug discovered must be reported to the Team via [security@dopex.io](mailto:security@dopex.io).
+Any vulnerability or bug discovered must be reported to the Team via [security@stryke.xyz](mailto:security@stryke.xyz).
 The disclosure must be made within 24 hours following the discovery of the vulnerability and, as noted above, not have been exploited in any way prior to disclosure or publicized or disclosed to any third party (other than the Team) prior to not only submission of the report, but also fixing of the bug / vulnerability.

 ## Rewards